 Do you honor the criminal Jesse James with this celebration?

-The celebration is held to honor the towns-people who defeated the James / Younger gang.
-Up to this historical day on September 7th 1876, no one had stood up to, or fought back when the James-Younger gang.
+The celebration is held to honor the townspeople who defeated the James / Younger gang.
+Up to this historical day on September 7th, 1876, no one had stood up to or fought back when the James-Younger gang.
 In addition to the gunfight outside the bank, on the street, the head cashier, Joseph Lee Heywood (who was not supposed to be working that day) would not open the safe during the robbery.
 While the safe was unlocked, and the door closed, Heywood told the bandits it was locked and could not be opened because of the new “Time Lock” system that had been installed in the bank.
 In frustration, Frank James shot him in the head before fleeing.
 It was the townspeople that stopped this murderous gang in their tracks.
 They would never team up again to rob banks.
-We celebrate Joseph Lee Heywood and the locals in the streets that would “defeat” the Jesse James Gang.
+We celebrate Joseph Lee Heywood and the locals in the streets who would “defeat” the Jesse James Gang.

 See the Historic Account of the Bank Raid or stop by the Historical Society Museum in Northfield for a complete historical accounting.
 Tours of the actual bank, restored to as it appeared that day are highly recommended.